prataprc/prataprc.github.io/about.md

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

-Hi there, thanks for visiting this site.
+Hi there, thanks for visiting my site.

 All articles and write-ups are mostly mine and they are __copy-left__, yep it is the reverse of ©.
 Having said that there might be some copyright-ed